-For all family events run by Wooler Arts, there will be at least one member of Wooler Arts in attendance who has a DBS certificate, to supervise other staff who may not have been DBS checked.
+For all family events run by Wooler Arts, there will be at least one member of Wooler Arts in attendance to supervise other staff.

 The "duty of Care" for children and vulnerable adults lies with their parents/carers who are expected to remain in attendance at all times.